cideM/fbrs/content/resume.md

 building scalable web applications.
 My main area of expertise is back end services running in Kubernetes but I feel equally comfortable working on front end code or CLI tools.
-I'm self-taught and extremely driven, and consider programming both job and favorite pastime.
+I'm self-taught and extremely driven, and consider programming both as a job and favorite pastime.

 Since I'm a big fan of reproducible software and declarative configuration, most of my open source efforts now focus on the [NixOS